The Health Effects Institute (HEI)

 Other Contributors

-ZevRoss Spatial Analytics provides support on data visualization and the interactive features of the site; Metropolis Creative designs the website; Charles River Web develops the website; Creative Science Writing provides writing support for the report and website; David Wade typesets the reports; and StoryMine provides support for video production.
+ZevRoss Spatial Analytics provides data visualization support and develops the interactive features of the site; Metropolis Creative designed the website; Charles River Web maintains the website; Creative Science Writing provides writing support; Ray Rivera Design provides design support; and StoryMine produces videos.

-We would also like to thank the reviewers for their comments and feedback.
+We would also like to thank the reviewers for their comments and feedback on various SoGA products.

-Funding: The project is funded by the Clean Air Fund.
-Past supporters include Bloomberg Philanthropies and the William and Flora Hewlett Foundation.
+The project is currently funded by the Clean Air Fund.
+Previous supporters of the initiative include Bloomberg Philanthropies and the William and Flora Hewlett Foundation.